MicrosoftDocs/azure-docs/articles/machine-learning/service/how-to-deploy-azure-container-instance.md

 ---
-title: How deploy models to Azure Container Instances
+title: How to deploy models to Azure Container Instances
 titleSuffix: Azure Machine Learning service
 description: 'Learn how to deploy your Azure Machine Learning service models as a web service using Azure Container Instances.'
 services: machine-learning